Gugan0905/Data-Engineering-Project-Telecom-Customer-Churn/README.md

 # Overview of the Custom ELT Project

 Docker based ETL pipeline managing data transfer from src to dest.
 PostgreSQL RDB, with an integrated Flask UI for data entry.
 The Airflow/CRON job orchestrated pipeline periodically uploads to Amazon S3 / Redshift, for further EDA and Tableau visualization.
+Proceed in to the *custom-elt-project folder* for more details